Aysal-Asfia/BigDataProject/Readme.md

 #### **1.3.
 Method**

 The proposed network includes five LSTM layers and one dense layer.
-In all of the layers, we use _tanh_ activation function and set the dropout rate as 0.25.
-In the last dense layer, we apply _softmax_ activation function to predict the probability of each class.
-The model is trained with batch size of 50 and Adam as the optimizer.
+In all of the layers, we used _tanh_ activation function and set the dropout rate as 0.25.
+In the last dense layer, we applied _softmax_ activation function to predict the probability of each class.
+We set the batch size to 50 and used Adam as the optimizer.

-The model is trained with different subjects independently since the number of features of each subject is different.
+The model was trained with different subjects independently since the number of features of each subject is different.
-For each subject, the model is trained twice, once with 5 steps from TR1 to TR5 and once with 2 steps combined in TR34.
+For each subject, model was trained twice, once with 5 steps from TR1 to TR5 and once with 2 steps combined in TR34.
+With 5 time-steps data, as each of these is represent as a vector of features, we stacked all times-steps to create a 2d input array.
-Three fourths of the data of each subject is used to train, the remaining is test data.
+Three fourths of the data of each subject was used to train, the remaining was test data.

-As the model is trained, we collect the information of CPU time, memory usage, disk throughput and cache used.
+During the model training, we collected the information of CPU time, memory usage, disk throughput and cache used.
-Then we compare the results from different subject as well as results from the same subject with different time-steps used.
+Then we compared the results from different subject as well as results from the same subject with different time-steps used.

 #### **1.4 Technologies, libraries and tools**

-We choose **_tensorflow_**, **_keras_**, which is widely used for deep learning, to implement LSTM algorithm and **_numpy_**, **_sklearn_** for data preprocessing.
+We chose **_tensorflow_**, **_keras_**, which is widely used for deep learning, to implement LSTM algorithm and **_numpy_**, **_sklearn_** for data preprocessing.
-In order to obtain system information including memory used and disk throughput, we use **_atop_** linux command and **_collectl_**, a daemon software that collects system performance data.
+In order to obtain system information including memory used and disk throughput, we used **_atop_** linux command and **_collectl_**, a daemon software that collects system performance data.
-We run our implementation a cloud VM on Compute Canada with Centos 7 OS, GenuineIntel 2.6GHz single core processor, 16GB of RAM and a HDD of 220GB.
+Our implementation is run on a cloud VM on Compute Canada with Centos 7 OS, GenuineIntel 2.6GHz single core processor, 16GB of RAM and a HDD of 220GB.

 ### **3. Result**

+Because this is a multi-class classification problem and the classes are imbalance (for example for subject 1, the numbers of data of each class are 30, 6, 170, 5, 267), the model is first evaluated using multi-class f1 score and accuracy.
+_Figure 1_ describes the scores of the model trained with different subjects and different time steps, from TR1 to TR5 and TR34.
+A glance at the figure shows that with all subjects,the scores of the model trained with TR34 steps are always higher than the scores of the model trained with all 5 steps from TR1 to TR5.

+(Confusion matrices and ROC curves of each subject can be found in [result](/result) folder.)

 ![](result/score.png)

-Figure 1.
-F1 score and accuracy of the model trained with different subject data.
+<div align="center">_Figure 1.
+F1 score and accuracy of the model trained with different subject data._<div/>

-Model is first evaluated using multi-class f1 score and accuracy.
-Figure 1 describes the scores of the model trained with different subjects and different time steps, from TR1 to TR5 and TR34.
-A glance at the Figure 1 shows that with all subjects, the scores of the model trained with TR34 steps are always higher than the scores of the model trained with all 5 steps from TR1 to TR5.

-_**Table 1.
-Classification measurements report**_
+When the model was trained, the system information was collected using _atop_ and _collectl_.
+The data of memory used collected by _atop_  as well as other information of the subjects is described in _Table 1_.
+Unsurprisingly, the bigger input data our model was trained with, the more memory was used.
+As a result, the amount of memory used when we trained model with data of time-steps 3-4 (TR34) was by far smaller than that with all 5 time-steps.

 | Subject | Data size | Experiments | Features | Used memory (TR1-5) | Used memory (TR34) |
 |---------|-----------|-------------|----------|---------------------|--------------------|